The Difference Between Headaches and Migraines

 Headaches and migraines are common conditions affecting millions of people worldwide.
 There are many factors to consider when understanding the cause of these conditions.
 Different types of physical, chemical and emotional stress— including fatigue, worry, noise, fluorescent lights, travel, improper sleep, smoke and food additives such as MSG and nitrates, often trigger headaches and migraines.
 Although these things may trigger a headache or migraine, the actual cause of the condition is often a series of traumatic or repetitive micro-traumatic events— including motor vehicle accidents, contact sports, postural habits, whiplash and occupational tasks.
 Headaches, migraine attacks and/or other symptoms may take weeks, months and even years to show up following these events making it difficult to attribute the episodes to the event.

-While headaches and migraines share some similarities, they differ in several ways.
+While its easy to see the difference between headaches and migraines, they also share some similarities.
 Let’s explore the difference between the two and how Neuro-Structural Corrective Chiropractic can help alleviate these conditions.

 Headaches are a common type of pain experienced in the head or neck area.
 There are several types of headaches, including tension headaches, cluster headaches, and sinus headaches.
 Tension headaches are the most common type of headache, and they are often described as a dull, achy pain that feels like a tight band around the head.
 Cluster headaches are less common but can be very intense and often occur in cycles or clusters.